Camp-Kesem-at-the-Claremont-Colleges/campkesemclaremont.us/_posts/2017-03-03-newsletter.markdown

     }
 </style>
 <h1 style="text-align: center;">Wishing You a Happy and Healthy Spring from Camp Kesem at the Claremont Colleges!</h1>
 <p style="text-align: center;">With spring in the air, camp is almost around the corner!
-We've hired even more coordinators and counselors, and everyone has put in a lot of effort toward making camp 100x better.</p>
+We've found even more coordinators and counselors, and everyone has put in a lot of effort toward making camp 100x better.</p>

 <div class="green-box space">
     <h2 class="section-heading">Upcoming Events!!</h2>
     <div class="row">
         <div class="col-md-10 col-md-offset-1">
             <h4>Spring Reunion - March 26th</h4>
             <p>Spring Reunion is around the corner and Scuba has planned some great activities for the kids!
-Check out the tentative list below!</p>
+Check out the tentative list below!
+There will also be an important info session for parents.</p>
                 <ul>
                     <li>Getting to Know You Bingo</li>
                     <li>Friends Like Me</li>